City council approves negotiation of contract for Candlewood Suites renovations

 AUSTIN, Texas - The City of Austin is moving forward with efforts to turn a North Austin hotel into homeless housing.

-On Thursday, city councilmembers authorized the negotiation and execution of a one-year contract with Family Eldercare to fund renovations at the Candlewood Suites.
+On Thursday, city council members authorized the negotiation of a one-year contract with Family Eldercare to fund renovations at the Candlewood Suites.

 The City purchased the building last year to turn into homeless housing.
 Earlier this month, it was discovered that people had been camping in the vacant hotel and had vandalized it.